AdityaSavara/MSRESOLVE/Todo/UnitTestsWIP/README.txt

 TestRemoveSignals.py tests the RemoveSignals function from XYYYDataFunctionsSG.

 Both of these tests currently are written to print the results to the console and do not yet use the UnitTester module.

+In order to make them operational, add functions to call UnitTester on the results, save the output, and rename them to be accesible by pytest.